fogbender/b2b-saaskit/src/content/setup/propelauth.md

 1. Press "Save"

-1. (optional) Locate "Configuration" - "User Schema" in the sidebar.
-Enable "Profile Picture", and "Name".
+1. [Optional] Locate "Configuration" - "User Schema" in the sidebar.
+Enable "Profile Picture" and "Name"

 1. Locate the "Integrate your product" - "Backend integration" page